InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/typeorm-step/typeorm.md

 ### TypeORM

-`@rainbow-o23` provides a set of pipeline steps for database operations based on [TypeORM](https://typeorm.io/), including transaction support, SQL read/write, and simple ORM entity operations.
+`@rainbow-o23` provides a set of pipeline steps for database operations based on [TypeORM](https://typeorm.io/), including transaction support, SQL read and write.
 Generally, it is recommended to use SQL for data operations. `@rainbow-o23` has enhanced SQL syntax to better interact with in-memory data.

+> Please refer to [@rainbow-o23](https://github.com/InsureMO/rainbow-o23/blob/main/o23-n3/README.md#database-typeorm-steps) for more
+> information on configuring data sources.

 #### Datasource